 SEC.
 1. NUMBER.

-The Board of Directors (collectively, the “Board” and individually, the “Directors”) shall manage the affairs of the Association.
+The Board of Directors (collectively, the “Board” and individually, the “Directors”) shall partner with and advise the Office of Advancement on the affairs of the Association.

 All Directors must be members of the Association (see Article III).